d-rideout/MeleeWizard/doc/HouseRules.md

 6. Does a double-bow-shot figure get two shots off in the turn it becomes engaged?
 Like Legolas?
 It should depend on how much movement led up to the engagement...
    * Maybe Legolas-like bowmen is more fun?

+7. Do most all wizards have to spend one spell slot to learn literacy talent?

+8. Surely it makes no sense for characters to gain xp from 4-die rolls during combat.

 ## Deviations from Official Rules:
 For the most part I want to stick as close as possible to the published